Moto E (2020)

 The Moto E (2020) is an Android smartphone part of the low-end Moto E family of Android smart phones developed by Motorola Mobility.
-It was presented on June 5, 2020 together with Moto G Fast.
+It was presented on June 5, 2020, together with Moto G Fast.

 Design

-The front is made of glass, while the back and frame are made of plastic.
+The front is glass, while the back and frame are plastic.

 Below are the micro USB connector, speaker, and microphone.
-At the top are the second microphone and 3.5 mm audio jack.
+At the top are the second microphone and the 3.5 mm audio jack.
 On the left side, there is a slot for 1 SIM card and a microSD memory card up to 512 GB.
 On the right side, there are volume buttons and a smartphone lock button.
 The fingerprint scanner is located on the back panel.

 The only available color is Midnight Blue.

 Specifications

 Hardware

 The Moto E (2020) is powered by the Qualcomm Snapdragon 632 SoC.
-The device was sold with 2 GB RAM and 32 GB of internal storage which can be expanded via a microSD card.
+The device was sold with 2 GB RAM and 32 GB of internal storage, which can be expanded via a microSD card.

 The device has a non-removable 3550 mAh battery.

 The Moto E (2020) features a dual rear-facing camera setup consisting of a 13 MP wide-angle lens with autofocus and a 2 MP depth sensor.
-The rear cameras can record video at a resolution of 1080p @ 30fps.
+The rear cameras can record video at 1080p at 30 fps.
 The front camera uses a 5 MP sensor.

-The device has a 6.2-inch IPS LCD 720p display, with an HD+ (1520 × 720 pixels) resolution and an aspect ratio of 19:9, with a teardrop-shaped cutout for the front camera.
+The device has a 6.2-inch IPS LCD 720p display with a HD+ (1520 × 720 pixels) resolution and a 19:9 aspect ratio, with a teardrop-shaped cutout for the front camera.